 3. When tickets are logged from email address belonging to these domains they will be associated with the correct Client in the Naverisk Tickets Tab.

-2.2.2 Notifications for Email Integrating
+4.4 Notifications for Email Integration

 Alerts for Email Integration are handled differently than Alerts raised automatically by Agent Monitoring.

 To have Notifications sent to a specific email account or distribution group when a Support Ticket is logged via email, just populate the ‘Alert Recipients’ field with the email address that notifications should send to.

-2.2.1 Configuring Email Acknowledgements
+4.5 Configuring Email Acknowledgements

-In the example above, there are 2 fields labelled ‘Response Email Template’ and ‘Response Email Address’.
+In the example above, there are two fields labelled ‘Response Email Template’ and ‘Response Email Address’.
 These are used to define the Email Template sent out to Clients and what address that email will originate from.